deepkit/deepkit-framework/website/src/pages/documentation/framework.md

 app.run();
 ```

-Since the app niw imports the `FrameworkModule`, we see there are more commands available grouped into topics.
+Since the app now imports the `FrameworkModule`, we see there are more commands available grouped into topics.

 One of them is `server:start`, which starts the HTTP server.
 To use it, we have to register at least one HTTP route.